nzhl/fuck-gre-ass/README.md

 # Gre preparation

-**This repository will mainly be used to save my materials for gre test**
+**This repository will mainly be used to save my materials for gre test.**